 In 1950, Mokoena was awarded a mathematics research fellowship from Brown University in the USA, where he worked with colleagues from Canada's McGill University.

-Mokoena passed away tragically 4 years later, at the age of 49, after sustaining injuries in a car accident in Lusaka.
+Mokoena died tragically four years later, at the age of 49, after sustaining injuries in a car accident in Lusaka.

 He was regarded as one of the continent's most brilliant academics and a great mathematician, who never gave up on his dream to help develop Africa through an appreciation of mathematics.

 He was posthumously awarded the South African Order of Ikhamanga Gold in 2004 for his contribution to the field of mathematics.